 The mouse pointer now supports the different tools on the toolbar.
 It makes tutorials in the app easier to follow.
 When we are talking about the eraser, you can see it.
 The mouse pointer is responding much better as well.

-Your audio timeline now shows the different audio recordings you have in your notes using stamps to indicate when a different recording has started.
+Your audio timeline now shows the different audio recordings you have in your notes using stamps to indicate when a new recording has started.
 They have improved the tool to give you more control over your audio recordings.
 You can rename them for better organisation and cataloguing.
 We requested, and they delivered.

 You can split the audio to cut out the sections you don’t need.
 You can playback the audio in this window to see the sections you want excluded.
 You then get split one and split two, which you can merge into one.
 You can merge your audio recordings now, as well as reorder them.
 Simply drag and reposition.